-In atmospheric chemistry, various types of models are used for studies on different spatio-temporal scales, ranging from box models representing a single point in space (e.g. Sander et al., 2011) to regional and global 3-D-3D models (e.g. Jöckel et al., 2006).
-Here, Here we describe the implementation of a MiXed Layer (MXL) submodel MiXed Layer model for the dynamics of the atmospheric boundary layer (ABL) and a generic 1D basemodel called VERTICO (VERTICal Column) in the Modular Earth Submodel System-(MESSy,).
-The implementation of the latter is necessary because of the structure of the MESSy framework: in this framework, a basemodel determines the basic configuration of the coupled model, which can be a box, 1D or 3D model, and the individual processes are represented by basemodel independent process submodels that are coupled to the basemodel through an interface layer (Jöckel et al., 2010).
+In atmospheric chemistry, various types of models are used for studies on different spatio-temporal scales, ranging from box models representing a single point in space (e.g. Sander et al., 2011) to regional and global 3-D models (e.g. Jöckel et al., 2006).
+Here we describe the implementation of a MiXed Layer model for the dynamics of the atmospheric boundary layer (ABL) and a generic 1-D base model called VERTICO (VERTIcal COlumn) in the Modular Earth Submodel System (MESSy, Jöckel et al., 2010).
+The implementation of the latter is necessary because of the structure of the MESSy framework: in this framework, a base model determines the basic configuration of the coupled model, which can be a box, 1-D or 3-D model, and the individual processes are represented by base model independent process submodels that are coupled to the base model through an interface layer (Jöckel et al., 2010).